 That’s the response we received when we asked a group of girls at the Zaatari refugee camp what they want to be when they grow up.
 Children around the world have big dreams for their futures, and these girls are no different.
 Syrian Girl Chooses School Over Marriage - Jordanian Refugee Camp.
 Empowering Syrian refugees with higher education.
 With the crisis in Syria showing little sign of abating, millions of Syrians who have fled the country face an uncertain future as refugees.

 The Lebanese government has declared that it has taken 207,000 Syrian refugee children off the streets and given them places in their country’s public schools.
 And today I am setting out a plan to extend the opportunity of education to 1 million refugee boys and girls across Lebanon, Jordan and Turkey during the course of 2016 – with the ambition that by next year every refugee child will be offered a place at school.
+Through a combination of generous European Union funding by development commissioner Johannes Hahn and contributions from both public and private sectors in the region itself, $250m has been raised – the first instalment of the $750m we need to deliver this bold initiative.
 Despite war, Syrian girls dream of a bright future.
 Young Rappers Work to Educate Syria’s Refugee Children An appeal to world leaders is calling on them to raise $750 million to educate a million Syrian refugee children living in Turkey, Lebanon and Jordan.